CLFlix/KuroBot/README.md

 ## Useful Commands

+<sup>I'll be working on a website to show all the commands in a better way, since this list system is not the best way...</sup>

 ### ?test

 This just gives you a quick verification that the bot is ready to be used in your chat!
 It's recommended to run the bot before you start your stream, so you don't have to deal with this during stream.